A verifiably secure and proportional committee election rule: Analysis of maximin support

-In contrast, we prove next that $\MMS$~\cite{sanchez2016maximin}, which also achieves the PJR property, provides a 2-factor approximation for maximin support, although with a considerably slower runtime of $O(\bal \cdot |C|\cdot k)$, where we recall that $\bal$ is the time complexity of computing a balanced weight vector; see Remark~\ref{rem:bal}.
-In simple terms, $\MMS$ (Algorithm~\ref{alg:mms}) starts with an empty committee $A$ and adds to it one candidate throughout $k$ iterations; in each iteration, it computes a balanced weight vector for each possible augmented committee that can be obtained from adding an unelected candidate, and then inserts the candidate whose corresponding augmented committee has the highest least member support.
+In contrast, we show that the recently proposed $\MMS$ rule~\cite{sanchez2016maximin}, known to achieve the PJR property, also provides a 2-approximation for maximin support.
+In simple terms, $\MMS$ (Algorithm~\ref{alg:mms}) starts with an empty committee $A$ and iteratively adds candidates to it; in each iteration, it computes a balanced weight vector for each possible augmented committee that can be obtained by adding a candidate, and then inserts the candidate whose corresponding augmented committee has the highest least member support.